willannis/spark-seprep/assignments/assignment4/assigment4.md

    - Used a dictionary to store previously encountered numbers and their indices for O(n) time complexity.
    - Tested the solution with a sample input [2, 7, 11, 15] and target = 9, returning correct indices [0, 1].
    ```

+**Note: For your assignment, do not use the example already used here to help describe the assignment.
+Pick any other leetcode question from the easy category.**